bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Along with some practical examples</em>hackernoon.com</a><a href="https://hackernoon.com/javascript-coercion-explained-545c895213d3" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://stackoverflow.com/questions/19915688/what-exactly-is-type-coercion-in-javascript" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://stackoverflow.com/questions/19915688/what-exactly-is-type-coercion-in-javascript"><strong>What exactly is Type Coercion in Javascript?</strong><br />
-<em>Let’s start with a short intro to type systems which I think will help you understand the general idea of type…</em>stackoverflow.com</a><a href="https://stackoverflow.com/questions/19915688/what-exactly-is-type-coercion-in-javascript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Let's start with a short intro to type systems which I think will help you understand the general idea of type…</em>stackoverflow.com</a><a href="https://stackoverflow.com/questions/19915688/what-exactly-is-type-coercion-in-javascript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://thedevs.network/blog/type-coercion-in-javascript-and-why-everyone-gets-it-wrong" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://thedevs.network/blog/type-coercion-in-javascript-and-why-everyone-gets-it-wrong"><strong>https://thedevs.network/</strong><br />
 <em>Weak dynamic typing is arguably one of those things everybody likes to pick at about JavaScript.
 For an elegant dynamic…</em>thedevs.network</a><a href="https://thedevs.network/blog/type-coercion-in-javascript-and-why-everyone-gets-it-wrong" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://github.com/getify/You-Dont-Know-JS/tree/1st-ed" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://github.com/getify/You-Dont-Know-JS/tree/1st-ed"><strong>getify/You-Dont-Know-JS</strong><br />
-<em>A book series on JavaScript. <span class="citation" data-cites="YDKJS">@YDKJS</span> on twitter.
+<em>A book series on JavaScript. @YDKJS on twitter.
 Contribute to getify/You-Dont-Know-JS development by creating an…</em>github.com</a><a href="https://github.com/getify/You-Dont-Know-JS/tree/1st-ed" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://codeburst.io/javascript-double-equals-vs-triple-equals-61d4ce5a121a" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://codeburst.io/javascript-double-equals-vs-triple-equals-61d4ce5a121a"><strong>JavaScript — Double Equals vs. Triple Equals</strong><br />
 <em>Learn equality in JavaScript in 3 minutes</em>codeburst.io</a><a href="https://codeburst.io/javascript-double-equals-vs-triple-equals-61d4ce5a121a" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://bytearcher.com/articles/equality-comparison-operator-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://bytearcher.com/articles/equality-comparison-operator-javascript/"><strong>Should I use === or == equality comparison operator in JavaScript?</strong><br />
 <em>You know there are two different equality comparison operators in JavaScript: the === and == operators, or the triple…</em>bytearcher.com</a><a href="https://bytearcher.com/articles/equality-comparison-operator-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.codementor.io/javascript/tutorial/double-equals-and-coercion-in-javascript" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.codementor.io/javascript/tutorial/double-equals-and-coercion-in-javascript"><strong>== vs === JavaScript: Double Equals and Coercion | Codementor</strong><br />
 <em>The == (double equals or loose equality) operator is an interesting operator.
-Many avoid it because they don’t know how…</em>www.codementor.io</a><a href="https://www.codementor.io/javascript/tutorial/double-equals-and-coercion-in-javascript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+Many avoid it because they don't know how…</em>www.codementor.io</a><a href="https://www.codementor.io/javascript/tutorial/double-equals-and-coercion-in-javascript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.impressivewebs.com/why-use-triple-equals-javascipt/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.impressivewebs.com/why-use-triple-equals-javascipt/"><strong>Why Use the Triple-Equals Operator in JavaScript? - Impressive Webs</strong><br />
-<em>“Determining whether two variables are equivalent is one of the most important operations in programming.”
-That’s…</em>www.impressivewebs.com</a><a href="https://www.impressivewebs.com/why-use-triple-equals-javascipt/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>"Determining whether two variables are equivalent is one of the most important operations in programming."
+That's…</em>www.impressivewebs.com</a><a href="https://www.impressivewebs.com/why-use-triple-equals-javascipt/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.oreilly.com/learning/what-is-the-difference-between-and-in-javascript" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.oreilly.com/learning/what-is-the-difference-between-and-in-javascript"><strong>What is the difference between == and === in JavaScript?</strong><br />
 <em>On the surface == and === appear to be functionally the same, so why bother typing an extra character?
 In this video…</em>www.oreilly.com</a><a href="https://www.oreilly.com/learning/what-is-the-difference-between-and-in-javascript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://stackoverflow.com/questions/3787901/why-javascripts-typeof-always-return-object" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://stackoverflow.com/questions/3787901/why-javascripts-typeof-always-return-object"><strong>Why javascript’s typeof always return “object”?</strong><br />
+<a href="https://stackoverflow.com/questions/3787901/why-javascripts-typeof-always-return-object" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://stackoverflow.com/questions/3787901/why-javascripts-typeof-always-return-object"><strong>Why javascript's typeof always return "object"?</strong><br />
 <em>To add in with the others, typeof returns both objects and primitives.
 There are 5 primitive types in javascript…</em>stackoverflow.com</a><a href="https://stackoverflow.com/questions/3787901/why-javascripts-typeof-always-return-object" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="http://tobyho.com/2011/01/28/checking-types-in-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://tobyho.com/2011/01/28/checking-types-in-javascript/"><strong>Checking Types in Javascript</strong><br />